RahulSanodia/Amazon-clone/README.md

 ## Future Features

-- Add functional rating products.
+- Add functional to add to cart products.
 - Email Authentication.
-- Fix Stripe Bug (Right now it doesn't work).
+- see cart item and you can remove cart item .
 - Product details page.
-- Dark mode.

 ## Built with

 - ReactJS
-- ExpressJS
+- Html,scss,js
 - Firebase